The Report Builder allows you to create, edit and share custom reports - it can be accessed via:

 Time off start date

 It is possible to create invalid filter combinations and this is something you should be cautious of.

 The most commonly encountered invalid filter is where you have two AND filters applied where one makes the other no longer be valid.
-For example, Cold/Flu and Doctor/Hospital Appointment are both Unauthorised time off types.
+For example, Sickness & Absence and Covid-19 With Symptoms are both Unauthorised time off types.
 So if you add a filter like this:

 it would be "invalid" as that filter could never be true, so your report will return no results.

 This allows you to vary the CSV field separator from the standard comma option to one of the following options.

 Saving and Viewing reports

 While you are building your report, adding your groups, aggregates, filters and so on, you can click on the 'Edit report' button at the bottom left of the screen.